n111h/cms.484.journal/readme.md

 ### 2022/02/08 15:13 - Ben: Unity Project Journal Cloned

 Cloned the journal from github and unity project from github and began research on procedural generation.

 ---

+### 2022/02/08 11:08 - Deandra: C# basics

+I was a bit lost with C# scripting in the Udemy course videos so I had to familiarize myself with C# basics [not sure how long it took; maybe an hour or so?] using Code academy which was suggested by Ben in an earlier meeting.

+---